-As you can see there are over 76,000 questions in this topic.
+As you can see, there are over There are 76,000 questions on this topic.

 Over time, I will find some really great ideas for content and my brainstorms, such as this excellent question on Quora.

-An article such as “Eastern European Countries: What Not To Do When Travelling There” could be a really great guide for travellers.
+An article such as “Eastern European Countries: What Not To Do When Travelling There” could be an excellent guide for travellers.